Malchemis/HBIOT/README.md

 - **Comprehensive Evaluation**: Relaxed metrics with temporal tolerance for realistic spike detection
 - **Configurable Pipeline**: YAML-based configuration with registry pattern for extensibility

+The full attention transformer with FlashAttention is imported from [x-transformers](https://github.com/lucidrains/x-transformers.git).

 ## Installation

 ```bash